Sumukha1496/maskdata/README.md

 maskdata is a Node.js module to mask various kinds of data.
+With the help of maskdata, you can mask email, phone number, card number, JSON fields, password etc..
+<br/>Also, it provides utility methods to get a field, or replace a field from any complex/nested json.

 # Table of Contents
 - [Features](#features)